Ruthvek1/Brain-Tumor-MRI-Analysis-Classification-Segmentation/README.md

 ### Classification Performance

-Early experiments were conducted to compare different architectures for the classification task.
-A simple Multi-Layer Perceptron (MLP) and a standard CNN (AlexNet) were trained and compared against the InceptionV3 transfer learning model.
-The results clearly show that the InceptionV3 model is the superior choice, achieving 82.49% accuracy.
+The classification task was experimented using various different architectures at the beginning.
+An inceptionV3 transfer learning model was compared to a simple Multi-Layer Perceptron (MLP), as well as to a typical CNN (AlexNet).
+The findings indicate clearly that the InceptionV3 model is the better option, as it had a score of 82.49.

 | Model | Accuracy | F1-Score (Weighted) |
 | :--- | :--- | :--- |